 - How will I engage with the conflicts and challenges I will experience internally and in relation to others?

-On May 15, we mailed information to all students who were admitted by May 8 and who are coming to Swarthmore for the Fall semester.
+On May 15, we will mail information to all students who are admitted by May 8 and who are coming to Swarthmore for the Fall semester.
 That info includes instructions on how to log into your mySwarthmore account and set up your Swarthmore email account.
 (Students admitted later will be mailed information approximately every two weeks.)

 Setting up your Swarthmore email account is essential.
 You should get in the habit of regularly checking your Swarthmore email and using it to ask questions or share concerns.
 Email is the College’s primary way of communicating with you.
 If you have a question or can't find what you need here, please email email@example.com.
 We look forward to hearing from you.